 Find answers to our most commonly asked questions, from our services and pricing to the benefits of working with us.
 For more assistance, feel free to reach out to our team!

-We chose CertainTeed and Atlas because their products consistently perform well in the specific conditions our customers face in Louisiana and Texas — high winds, hail, heat, and coastal humidity.
+We chose Atlas because their products consistently perform well in the specific conditions our customers face in Louisiana and Texas high winds, hail, heat, and coastal humidity.
+Atlas was built with storm-prone markets in mind and their impact-rated shingle lines are among the strongest available for residential roofing.
 Installing materials we trust means we stand behind every roof we put on.
-We do not install materials we would not put on our own homes.

 Metal roofing offers a longer service life and superior performance in high-heat, high-humidity, and high-wind environments — making it a strong long-term choice for Louisiana and Texas homeowners.
 Asphalt shingles offer a lower upfront cost and remain a proven, reliable option when installed correctly with quality materials.
 The right choice depends on your budget, your long-term plans for the home, and your performance priorities.